Safecast/bGeigieNanoKit/README.md

-# Welcome to bGeigie Nano project
+# Welcome to bGeigie Nano Kit project

-This is a lighter version of the bGeigie Mini which is meant to fit in a Pelican Micro Case 1040.
+This is a lighter version of the bGeigie Mini which is meant to fit in a Pelican Micro Case 1010.

 # Requirements
 * [Arduino Fio][3]